Awesome12-arch/AgriAI/README.md

 conditions its features and tell the farmers which crop would be more profitable for him to grow based on data collected all over India.
+The key points of the following project would be:- Integrating IoT in Farms and deducing relations between Soil and Environmental Factors with Automated sprinkler system.
+• Tracking Harvesting with hyperspectral Camera using drones
+• Incorporating Farm data into analytics for Optimizing yields including yield estimation using computer Vision and Yield predictive analysis
+• Geo Spatial Analysis of the farm using Satellite Imaging and Data Plotting
+• Building Optimized Computer Vision Models to detect and classify plant diseases
+• Deploying Model Analytics and Visualization on Web Application and Mobile Client for Real time Data Classification.
+•Analysis of Project Impact and Product Viability and Market